Affiliate links on SoundGuys may earn us a commission. Learn more.

 Why you should trust SoundGuys with the best headphones under $1000

-We want you to be happy with your purchase—none of our writers see a dime from partnership deals or referral purchases—and nobody here is allowed to benefit from steering you towards one product or another.
-While this site does make money from referrals, the individual writers are paid based on their work, regardless of whether or not people clicked that “buy” icon.
+We want you to be happy with your purchase — none of our writers see a dime from partnership deals or referral purchases — and nobody here is allowed to benefit from steering you towards one product or another.
+While this site does make money from referrals, the individual writers are paid based on their work, regardless of whether or not people click that “buy” icon.
 They will never even know if anyone did, though the site going under might be a good hint.
-You can read all about our ethics policy here.

 Frequently asked questions about headphones under $1000

-If you’re rocking a pair of headphones that require more power than your DAC can support, check out our list of the best headphone amplifiers currently on the market.
+If you’re rocking a pair of headphones that require more power than your source can provide, check out our list of the best headphone amplifiers currently on the market.

-While these headphones definitely sound great, they aren’t ideal for any professional tasks like sound mixing.
-In those situations, you’ll want to use a pair of studio headphones that feature a flat frequency response for accurate sound reproduction.
+While these headphones definitely sound great, they’re not all ideal for any professional tasks like sound mixing.
+In those situations, you’ll want to use a pair of studio headphones that feature a neutral frequency response for accurate sound reproduction.